robertoleonecicognani/Online-Reactable/README.md

 ## Audio Context Handling
-Every time a connection is made between two buttons, the ‘model’ array keeps track of what is connected to what.
+Every time a connection is made between two buttons, the ‘model’ array keeps track of what is linked to what.
 The model is checked constantly if an oscillator is present.
-If yes, the oscillator and its type is defined and the melody is initiated.
+If yes, the oscillator and its type is defined and the melody is initiated.<br>
-After each connection, the function identify the button id’s and the audio context objects relating to those id’s.
+After each connection, until the output central node is reached, a function identifies the buttons IDs and the related audio context objects.
-Connects those id’s until it reaches to the output node.
-Tone.js ‘connect’ method is used to handle the audio context connections.[ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#connect)<br><br>
+Tone.js ‘connect’ method is used to handle these audio context connections.[ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#connect)<br><br>
 ![alt text](https://github.com/robertoleonecicognani/Online-Reactable/blob/main/readMeImages/connection%202.png?raw=true)
 <br>
 Conversely, when a line is destroyed or the button is destroyed, every audio context object associated are detected and are disconnected.